Stephen Paddock may have told hairstylist that concert venue was vulnerable to attack

 More than 2,100 pages of witness statements, police reports and other records were made public after a judge ordered them released after media organizations sued for information on the deadliest mass shooting in modern U.S. history.

-The hairstylist said that around June or July of 2017, Paddock was getting his hair cut at the salon when he was "talking about the arena down on the Strip."
+The hairstylist said that around June or July of 2017, Paddock was getting his hair cut at a salon when he was "talking about the arena down on the Strip."

 "He had said that it was an outdoor arena and that he couldn't believe" it was built as an outdoor venue, "because anybody could shoot into the crowd from the casino across the way," the hairdresser told police.

-Paddock, according to the hairstylist, asked if they liked country music and if they were going to a festival in late September or early October, to which she told him she already had a vacation planned.
+Paddock, according to the hairstylist, asked if they liked country music and if they were going to a festival in late September or early October, to which they told him they already had a vacation planned.

-The stylist said that a woman — who she believed to be Paddock's girlfriend, Marilou Danley — walked in as Paddock's haircut was wrapping up.
-The hairstylist said she asked the woman, "'Do you know what he's been saying to me?'
+The stylist said that a woman — who they believed to be Paddock's girlfriend, Marilou Danley — walked in as Paddock's haircut was wrapping up.
+The hairstylist said they asked the woman, "'Do you know what he's been saying to me?'
 She's like, 'Oh, what about somebody shooting into a crowd and, you know, wanting to hurt a lot of people?'"

 LAS VEGAS SHOOTING WITNESS ACCOUNTS RECALL 'TONS OF GUNSHOTS,' 'PEOPLE DEAD EVERYWHERE'

-After Paddock paid, he questioned why the woman was "worried" about his comments, as "she'll be out of the country," the hairdresser said, adding the conversation made her "uneasy" enough that she reported them to the police department a few days later.
+After Paddock paid, he questioned why the woman was "worried" about his comments, as "she'll be out of the country," the hairdresser said, adding the conversation made them feel "uneasy" enough that they reported them to the police department a few days later.
 But the witness says later in the interview that they were not sure about calling officers, and police said in the interview that there's no record of a call.

 More on the Las Vegas massacre...